AdamCSmithCWS/bbsBayes_Stan_Minimal/README.md

 The problem is that the sampler exceeds the maximum tree depth, even if the limit is set to \~15-17 (haven't tried higher yet because life is short).
 The high max_treedepth limit means that the sampler takes a really long time, even for this species which has very few data compared to many in the dataset.

 For example, at tree_depth 15, the n_leapfrog steps is \> 30,000.
 So even a limited initial run of 500 (400 warmup) requires \~10 hours.
 If max_treedepth at 17, it's closer to 24 hours for the same small run (500 transitions).
+If I were to try to run the model on some of the most data-rich species in the dataset, it would require months of run-time.

 ## Help!